chalmersproject/chalmers-website/src/pages/projects/about_us/index.md

 We also post on twitter [@misterchalmers](twitter.com/misterchalmers).

 We are all friendly volunteers.
-Feel free to reachout at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>.
+Feel free to reachout at <a href="mailto:info@chalmers.cards">info@chalmers.cards </a>.
 </article>